elzup/lemon/README.md

-# Score server sample app
+# lemona

+> app in app in mobile boilerplate